Bongani Zungu: Club career

 Having joined the University of Pretoria from Dynamos at the start of the 2012–13 season, Zungu helped AmaTuks to a top eight finish in the club's debut campaign in the PSL.
 At the end of the season it was announced that Zungu would be joining Mamelodi Sundowns in a swap deal, with Buhle Mkhwanazi and Siyabonga Ngubane joining University of Pretoria.

 Zungu suffered a hairline fracture of the shin in a 3–2 win over Maritzburg United, ruling him out for up to twelve weeks.
 Despite missing most of the second half of the 2015–16 season, Zungu had the perfect send off from Sundowns with the club lifting the PSL title in May 2016.

 On 20 January 2016, Zungu's agent Steve Kapeluschnik confirmed that he would be joining Portuguese side Vitória de Guimarães upon the expiration of his contract at the end of the season.
 After a season in Portugal, Zungu moved to French club Amiens.

 Zungu signed for Scottish club Rangers on loan from Amiens in October 2020.
 Rangers secured an option to sign him permanently for a £2.7 million transfer fee.
 In February 2021 he was one of five Rangers players fined by Scottish police "for attending an illegal gathering of 10 people in a flat" in breach of lockdown rules during the COVID-19 pandemic in the United Kingdom.

-Zungu left Mamelodi Sundowns in June 2024.
+Zungu rejoined the Mamelodi Sundowns in August 2022 before leaving the team in June 2024.

 He joined Amazulu in December 2024.